No Backyard Dogs!

 Because truth be told, after a very short period of time, the backyard becomes excruciatingly boring… and lonely.
-Except for the occasional passersby or UPS truck, which might be fun to chase off (they always leave don’t they?) nothing really changes.
+Except for the occasional passersby or UPS truck, which might be fun to chase off, nothing really changes.

 Domestic dogs, much like their wild ancestors, are hardwired to move and investigate new environments.
 So unless your backyard is 20+ fenced acres, your dog is going to require at least one (preferably two) 30-minute “sniffy” walks a day to satisfy his need to move in a linear way and investigate the latest news along the route: Who was here?
 When?
 What did they eat today?
 Boy or girl?
 Oh boy, this is great stuff!